To provide guidance to child protection workers in Intensive Family Support Teams (IFS) on the provision of supports to families.

 Staff can register for relevant training through the Employee Self Service

-The majority of referrals to the IFS team will come from Child Safety teams following the completion of a Safety and Wellbeing Assessment (SWA) where harm and risks are identified and the family need support to implement a safety plan to addresses issues of concern.
+The majority of referrals to the IFS team will come from Child Safety teams following the completion of a child safety investigation (CSI) where harm and risks are identified and the family need support to implement a safety plan to addresses issues of concern.
 IFS teams primarily work with families who have multiple complex problems and who are at risk of their children entering care.

 A Multidisciplinary Case Consultation is an internal consultation held between specialist staff that focusses on the best interests of the child and considers different professional perspectives needed to engage families with experiencing multiple complex issues.